x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 </tbody>
 </table>

-In addition, for users leveraging the native Microsoft sync technology, a Teams Join button is available in calendar events.
-This makes it easy to Join a Teams meeting and will be available for all coexistence modes.
-Users who are not leveraging the native Microsoft sync technology will be able to join Teams Meetings using the weblink in the meeting description.
+In addition, for users using the native Microsoft sync technology, a Teams Join button is available in calendar events.
+This provision makes it easy to Join a Teams meeting and will be available for all coexistence modes.
+Users who are not using the native Microsoft sync technology will be able to join Teams Meetings using the weblink in the meeting description.

-For more information on the Teams coexistence modes, please see [Choose your upgrade journey from Skype from Business to Teams](/microsoftteams/upgrade-and-coexistence-of-skypeforbusiness-and-teams).
+For more information on the Teams coexistence modes, see [Choose your upgrade journey from Skype from Business to Teams](/microsoftteams/upgrade-and-coexistence-of-skypeforbusiness-and-teams).

 ### Q: What ports and end points does Outlook for iOS and Android use?